martinescardo/HoTTEST-Summer-School/Agda-Lecture-Notes/files/empty-type.lagda.md

 Perhaps counter-intuitively, there is one function `𝟘 → 𝟘`, namely the [identity function](products.lagda.md).
 So although the type `𝟘` is empty, the type `𝟘 → 𝟘` is non-empty.
 In fact, the non-dependent elimination principle generalizes that.

-## Proposition as type interpretation
+## Proposition as types interpretation

 The empty type is used to interpret "false".
 Because there is no way to prove the statement `false`, we use the empty type to represent `false` as a type.